nicolatarasca/nicolatarasca.github.io/_pages/about.md

 Research currently supported by the NSF grant <a href='https://www.nsf.gov/awardsearch/showAward?AWD_ID=2404896'>DMS-2404896</a> and a <a href='https://www.simonsfoundation.org/grant/travel-support-for-mathematicians/?tab=awardees'>Travel Support for Mathematicians gift</a> from the Simons Foundation.

-<h2>seminars</h2>
+seminars

+I coorganize the following seminar series (most talks are now live-streamed online):

-— The <a href='https://researchseminars.org/seminar/vcugeomandtop'>Geometry Seminar</a> at VCU
+- the <a href='https://researchseminars.org/seminar/vcugeomandtop'>Geometry Seminar</a> at VCU

-— The Student Geometry Seminar at VCU
+- the Student Geometry Seminar at VCU

-— The <a href='https://researchseminars.org/seminar/VCUcolloq'>Math Colloquium Series</a> at VCU
+- the <a href='https://researchseminars.org/seminar/VCUcolloq'>Math Colloquium Series</a> at VCU

+events

+I coorganize the following events:

+- the Richmond Geometry Meeting

+- the Mid-Atlantic Algebra, Geometry, and Combinatorics (MAAGC)

+- the Geometry Summer Camp